JayRolla/classification-predict-streamlit-template/README.md

 we used streamlit to deploy our model, there is a REAME.MB file titled README_EXPLORE that explains and demonstrates how the model deployment process works and its requirements

+ ## Contributors
+the work was from a contributive collaboration from these team members Justice Oyemike
+David Odimegwu
+Rachael Njuguna
+Molapo Kgarose
+olamide oladipo